-Give your pool a new look with a round of new paving.
-Hardwearing, long lasting and smart, you won’t look back
+Give your pool a new look with a round of new pool paving.
+Hardwearing, long lasting and smart, you won’t look back.

 Pick, spade, rake, stamper, level, tape measure, rubber mallet, builder’s crayon, pegs and builder’s line, angle grinder and masonry disc, safety glasses, bricklayer’s nosing trowel